Makrigialos Beach

 Is Makrigialos Beach a sandy beach?

-Makrigialos Beach is a sand beach located in the east region of Crete.
+Makrigialos Beach is a sand beach with blue water, in the east region of Crete.

 Is Makrigialos Beach suitable for children?